A look at high-profile cases over killings by US police

 ERIC GARNER

 Eric Garner, 43, died in July 2014 in New York City after a white officer placed him in a chokehold when Garner refused to be handcuffed for allegedly selling loose, untaxed cigarettes.
-A Staten Island grand jury declined to indict Officer Daniel Pantaleo in December that year.
+A Staten Island grand jury declined to indict Officer Daniel Pantaleo in December of that year.
 The Justice Department said in 2019 that it wouldn’t file civil rights charges after a yearslong investigation.

 MICHAEL BROWN